HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 - When we shipped out the Double Barrel 5G, the ESP32-C5 chipset was pre-loaded Marauder firmware Ver 1.8.5.
 It is plug and play for most of the users.

-- Necessary APP(windows Version), Firmware and bins files can be download via [this dropbox link](https://www.dropbox.com/scl/fi/i5mt078kky2rm4br7wxox/flash_download_tool_3.9.9_R2.For.Double.Barrel.5G.C5.Version.zip?rlkey=4fayfh5agvm8hhbbvkqv27oes&st=51wofks6&dl=0)
+- Necessary APP(windows Version), Firmware and bins files can be download via [this dropbox link](https://www.dropbox.com/scl/fi/i5mt078kky2rm4br7wxox/flash_download_tool_3.9.9_R2.For.Double.Barrel.5G.C5.Version.zip?rlkey=4fayfh5agvm8hhbbvkqv27oes&st=51wofks6&dl=0).
+You don't need to download it if you have downloaded the same ZIP from the <How to upgrade firmware via USB-C> section

 - [Firmware update Demo Video](https://youtu.be/ixN0UpWzVCk)